TAMM: Tensor Algebra for Many-body Methods: TAMM FRAMEWORK

-\section{TAMM Framework}
+\section{\textblack{TAMM FRAMEWORK}}

-This section will give a detailed explanation of our tensor algebra framework.
-Figure~\ref{fig:tamm_overview} shows the conceptual overview of our framework.
-TAMM provides a tensor algebra interface that allows users to describe tensor operations in a familiar mathematical (Einstein) notation while underneath it employs efficient data distribution/management schemes as well as efficient operation execution on both CPU-based and GPU-based hardware.
-Our framework leverages efficient libraries such as HPTT~\cite{hptt_17} for efficient tensor index permutations on CPUs, LibreTT~\cite{librett} for efficient tensor index permutations on GPUs and Global Arrays~\cite{ga_paper}, a partitioned global address space (PGAS) programming model for efficient data distribution.
-The role of these libraries is discussed in more detail in the following subsections.
+This section provides a detailed explanation of our tensor algebra framework.
+Figure \ref{fig:tamm_overview} shows the conceptual overview of our framework.
+TAMM provides a tensor algebra interface that allows users to describe tensor operations in a familiar mathematical notation while underneath it employs efficient data distribution/management schemes as well as efficient operation execution on both \textblack{central processing unit (CPU)-}based and GPU-based hardware.
+Our framework leverages efficient libraries such as HPTT~\citep{hptt_17} for tensor index permutations on CPUs, LibreTT~\citep{librett} for tensor index permutations on GPUs, and Global Arrays,~\citep{ga_paper} a partitioned global address space (PGAS) programming model for efficient data distribution.